Types of clean electricity generation

 CCS

 Carbon capture and storage involves capturing carbon chemically at a gas or coal power station and pumping it back into the ground, removing the emissions from an existing plant.
-CCS has the potential to provide back-up power for wind and solar, but very few plants are up and running, as due to high capital costs and unforeseen problems development of CCS has been severely delayed.
-There are also major concerns that the carbon cannot be stored forever and will eventually escape, negating the benefits.
+CCS has the potential to provide back-up power for wind and solar, but very few plants are up and running, as due to high capital costs and unforeseen enginering problems, CCS’s global development has been severely delayed.

 Non-generation